Kelowna – 1144 Pacific Avenue

 About Complex Care Housing

 Twenty homes in this building will offer Complex Care Housing services.
 In addition to the supports provided by the non-profit operator, IH will have dedicated staff in place to provide person-centered care focused on primary health care, specialized mental health services, home support, and more.
 Complex Care Housing has already been successfully implemented in various locations across B.C., including in the Interior.
-These programs provide residents a better chance at moving out of homelessness and into healthy, stable lives.
+These programs give residents a better chance to move out of homelessness and into healthy, stable lives.

 Community Engagement